 What to Inspect and Remediate Before Solar on a Tiled Roof

-Ridge and hip condition: Inspect the ridgeline for cracked mortar, spalled pointing, or tilted ridge caps.
+Ridge and hip condition: Walk the ridgeline (from a safe vantage point or via drone inspection) and look for cracked mortar, spalled pointing, or tilted ridge caps.
 Any failed ridge mortar should be raked out and replaced with a flexible polymer-modified mortar or ridge tile adhesive.
-Typical cost for a standard landed home ridge: S$300–800.
+This is a straightforward job for a roofing contractor and typically costs S$300–800 for a standard landed home ridge.

-Valley condition: Clear debris from valleys (leaf litter, moss, bird nesting material) and inspect valley flashing for rust, holes, or deformation.
+Valley condition: Clear debris from valleys (leaf litter, bird nesting material, moss) and inspect the valley flashing for rust, holes, or deformation.
 Replace any failed valley flashing before installation.
-A blocked valley during Singapore's monsoon rain events will back up water under adjacent tiles faster than any other roof failure mode.
+A blocked valley during Singapore's 80mm/hour monsoon rain events will back up water under adjacent tiles faster than any other roof failure mode.

 Pipe and vent flashings: Check that all penetration flashings are intact and properly sealed.
-The solar installation itself will not penetrate the tile surface, but existing poorly-sealed penetrations can create leaks later attributed to the solar installation.
+The solar installation itself will not penetrate the tile surface (tile hook rail mounting uses no through-tile drilling), but existing poorly-sealed penetrations can create leaks that are later attributed to the solar installation.

 How Rail-Based Tile Hook Mounting Interacts with Waterproofing

-No element of the mounting system penetrates below the tile surface except the hook feet, which are sealed as described.
+The aluminium rails and panel clamps sit entirely above the tile surface.
+No element of the mounting system penetrates below the tile surface except the hook feet, which are sealed as described above.
 Water shed by the panels flows onto the tile surface below the array and continues its natural path to the gutters.

 2. Flat Concrete Roof